domsson/tabs.js/README.md

 	}
 	window.onload = setupTabs;

+Once `tabs.js` has processed a tab set, it will set the `data-tabs-set` attribute on the element that has the `data-tabs` attribute set.
+If you pass in a custom attribute, that plus `-set` will be used instead.

 If you have multiple tabsets on your page, create one `Tabs` instance for each of them.
 This can be done in a loop. `tabs.js` comes with a function that does that, `initTabs(attr)`.
 You could use it like this: